 - logicalChannelGroup.

 Each logical channel may be allocated to an LCG using the logicalChannelGroup.
-The maximum number of LCGs is eight except for IAB-MTs configured with logicalChannelGroup-IABExt, for which the maximum number of LCGs is 256.
+The maximum number of LCGs is eight except for IAB-MTs configured with logicalChannelGroup-IAB-Ext, for which the maximum number of LCGs is 256.

 The MAC entity determines the amount of UL data available for a logical channel according to the data volume calculation procedure in TSs 38.322 [3] and 38.323 [4].